 Cup Final Dates

 We are also pleased to confirm details of the County Cup Final Dates for 2022-23.
 Following feedback from clubs, the date of the Under 18 Boys Cup Final has been brought forward so that there is no potential for clashes with A-Level exams.
+With the details of King Charles coronation now confirmed, we have also moved finals that were originally scheduled for May 6 to allow everyone to be free to enjoy the historic celebrations.

 The date of the Senior Cup Final may be subject to change due to the availability of the two clubs reaching the last two and their participation in other Competitions that may take precedence over the County Cup.